 - require that tenderers only contact the nominated person

-- ensure all communication between tenderers and evaluation panel are formal – informal communications may prejudice the procurement’s integrity.
+- ensure all communications between tenderers and evaluation panel are formal – informal communications may prejudice the procurement’s integrity.

 This reduces the risk of potential suppliers playing off one procurement team member against another.